 - Just before serving stir in a little of the reserved dressing and 1/4 cup of the Parmesan cheese.

 - Sprinkle the salad with more freshly grated Parmesan cheese when serving if desired.

 - At the risk of sounding like a cheese snob, let me say that this is best with freshly grated cheese.
 I like to grate it on the large side of the grater for the final 1/4 cup and serve the salad with the grated cheese not mixed in.
 However if all you have is pre-grated Parmesan, not to worry.
 It will still be yummy.

 This recipe created by Kalyn many years ago!

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This salad is perfect low-carb and low-glycemic eating plans and for any phase of the South Beach Diet, but be sure to choose a dressing with less than 2 grams of sugar per serving.
+This Marinated Zucchini Salad is perfect low-carb and low-glycemic eating plans and for any phase of the South Beach Diet, but be sure to choose a dressing with less than 2 grams of sugar per serving.